elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 ### Considerations

-- What needs to be defined to ensure measurements are comparable across sites and time?
+- What do you need to define to ensure measurements are comparable across sites and time?
 - Which information is essential to interpret observations in their local context?
-- How will spatial and temporal variability be represented consistently?
+- How will you represent spatial and temporal variability consistently?
-- What quality assurance steps are needed to prevent or detect errors and inconsistencies during data capture?
+- What quality assurance steps do you need to prevent or detect errors and inconsistencies during data capture?
-- Are any data sensitive, and if so, what restrictions are needed to enable responsible reuse?
+- Are any data sensitive, and if so, what restrictions do you need to enable responsible reuse?

 ### Solutions
-The following practices help ensure agro-ecology data remain comparable across sites and reusable:
+The following practices help you ensure agro-ecology data remain comparable across sites and reusable:
 - Use standardised protocols and templates to harmonise sampling and field observations across teams and sites (e.g. by maintaining shared, versioned methods in protocols.io, or aligning practices with long-term monitoring initiatives such as LTER protocols).
 - Capture a minimum set of contextual information during collection so measurements remain interpretable later (e.g. where/when/how the observation was made).
 - Maintain a simple field-level data dictionary (variables, units, and codes) to avoid inconsistencies between teams and seasons.